just-buildsystem/justbuild/doc/concepts/profiling.md

    is a value derived not only from the command line but also from the context of a file (given via `-c`) possibly local on the machine `just` was run.
- - The key `"remote"` describes the remote-exeuction endpoint, including the used properties and dispatch list.
+ - The key `"remote"` describes the remote-execution endpoint, including the used properties and dispatch list.
 This allow distinguishing builds in different environments (possibly using different hardware); this can be relevant both for performance